-Like all other geographical divisions of WV, an arrest warrant search in Webster County too can be launched either through the office of the sheriff or the court of the magistrate.
+Like all other WV geographical divisions, an arrest warrant search in Webster County can be launched either through the sheriff’s office or the magistrate’s court.
 Both agencies play an active role in the issue of all detention directives.
 While active warrants bear the signature of the sitting judge of the local criminal court, it is the police who come forth with the petition that is needed for the release of these orders.

-Once cops have enough information to claim with reasonable certainty that a crime did occur in their jurisdiction and that it was committed by a certain individual, this data is put down on paper and taken to the court.
+Once cops have enough information to claim reasonable certainty that a crime did occur in their jurisdiction and that a particular individual committed it, this data is put down on paper and taken to court.
 Known as the probable cause affidavit, this is the quintessential document that forms the core of the entire warrant issue process.

-The magistrate will only sign an arrest warrant after determining that there is indeed reasonable cause to hold the accused responsible for the criminal act in question.
-The office of the magistrate as well as the sheriff will have details on the issue of all decrees for arrests.
-In fact, they will keep details on all outstanding warrants from Webster County along with arrest records.
+The magistrate will only sign an arrest warrant after determining that there is reasonable cause to hold the accused responsible for the criminal act in question.
+The magistrate’s office and the sheriff will have details on the issue of all decrees for arrests.
+They will keep details on all outstanding warrants from Webster County along with arrest records.

-The county clerk’s department that maintains the repository of court dockets also has access to this information because they keep case records for all matters heard by the local courts.
+The county clerk’s department that maintains the repository of court dockets also has access to this information because they keep case records for all local courts’ matters.
 So, to initiate an inquiry into the issue of warrants and arrests made under them, you can go to: